Luigi Castaldo

-Luigi Castaldo (born 2 May 1982) is an Italian footballer who plays as a forward for Afragolese in the Italian Serie D.
+Luigi Castaldo (born 2 May 1982) is an Italian footballer who plays as a forward for Gladiator in the Italian Serie D.

 Career

 Castaldo was born near Naples, and throughout his sporting career, he played on football teams in the Campania Region.
 Puteolana, Juve Stabia, Benevento, Nocerina and then with the Avellino.

 The 2013–14 season is his 3rd season in the Italian Serie B, and the 14th since he became a professional footballer.
 On 24 August, he returned to score in Serie B, the first day of the season against Novara.

 On 6 August 2021, he signed with Paganese.